The Ultimate At-Home Workout For Beginners

 You’ve been sedentary for some time now.
-Whether it’s due to injury, pandemic, or a lifetime of habit, it is time to face your lack of exercise and see what you can do.
+Whether it’s due to injury or a lifetime of habit, it’s time to face your lack of exercise and see what you can do.
 Why?
 Because exercise is an actual silver bullet — the number one way to get to good health.
 Whether you want to lower your blood pressure, avoid diabetes, reduce your risk for cancer, or improve your mood and mind, experts will point to exercise as your first step.
 It’s the closest thing humans have to a cure-all.

 That doesn’t mean it’s time to jump into your most hardcore CrossFit workouts, which are a good way to get injured or burn you out.
 This is why the majority of people fail to stick with it after the first three weeks, according to research by activity tracking company Strava.
 Moreover, as you get older, your body takes longer to adapt to increases in physical activity.
 You’ve got to ease your way into things or you risk pulling a muscle and winding up back on the very couch you’ve been trying to extricate yourself from.